Home / North America / Mexico / Noreste (Escobedo) power station

 Noreste (Escobedo) power station

-Noreste (Escobedo) power station is a 1,680 MW other power station in Nuevo Leon, Mexico.
+Noreste (Escobedo) power station is a 1,680 MW gas power station in Nuevo Leon, Mexico.
 It is operated by Mexico Infrastructure Partners SAPI de CV.
-Based on its capacity (estimated), it can supply roughly 1,261,440 homes (estimated).
-It ranks #4 of 335 Mexico power plants by installed capacity.
-Its measured emissions of 3,577,200 t CO₂/yr (Climate TRACE) are equivalent to about 833,846 cars driven for a year.
-In context, the national grid averages 474 gCO₂/kWh (25.9% low-carbon) (2025).
+Based on its capacity (estimated), it can supply roughly 1.9 million homes (estimated).
+It ranks #4 of 366 Mexico power plants by installed capacity.
+Commissioned in 2019, it is around 7 years old — recently built.
+Its modelled annual emissions are 3,577,200 t CO₂/yr (Climate TRACE), equivalent to about 834k cars driven for a year.
+In context, gas supplies about 61.6% of Mexico's electricity; the national grid averages 474 gCO₂/kWh (25.9% low-carbon) (2025).

 3,577,200t CO₂ / yr (Climate TRACE)